-As associate dean for undergraduate studies in the Kenneth P. Dietrich School of Arts and Sciences, John Twyning continues the University of Pittsburgh’s legacy of excellence in undergraduate education by providing students with a strong curriculum, excellent instruction, and superior programs to ensure that all students can compete at the highest levels.
+As associate dean for undergraduate studies and the College of General Studies, John Twyning continues the University of Pittsburgh’s legacy of excellence in undergraduate education by providing students with a strong curriculum, excellent instruction, and superior programs to ensure that all students can compete at the highest levels.

 He offers leadership on curricular issues through the Dietrich School of Arts and Sciences undergraduate council and directs the team of assistant deans and other professionals who provide the academic services traditionally expected of the Office of the Associate Dean for Undergraduate Studies.
-Those services include the Advising Center; the Academic Resource Center; the Office of Undergraduate Research, Scholarship, and Creative Activity; the Office of Freshman Programs; and the Office of Student Records.
+Those services include Academic Advising; First-Year Programs; Study Lab; the Office of Undergraduate Research, Scholarship, and Creative Activity (OUR); and Student Records.

 Twyning is an accomplished scholar of English literature and culture, especially from the early modern era.
 He came to the University of Pittsburgh as a visiting lecturer in 1992, entered the tenure stream as an assistant professor in 1996, and was promoted to associate professor and awarded tenure in 2000.